 A member of the same plant family as ginger, turmeric (Curcuma longa), is a flowering plant whose rhizome (turmeric root) is commonly used, particularly in Indian and Asian cultures, as a culinary spice.
 Turmeric is rich in curcumin, which has been used in Ayurvedic medicine, Chinese medicine, and other herbalist traditions for centuries for its health promoting properties.
 Modern research has shown curcumin to be a potent antioxidant with many potential health benefits.*

-Vitamin D is an essential fat-soluble vitamin and hormone, naturally produced by the skin when exposed to direct sunlight.
+Vitamin D is an essential fat-soluble micronutrient and hormone, naturally produced by the skin when exposed to direct sunlight.
 Vitamin D is necessary for the regulation of minerals, particularly calcium, in the body.
 Consequently, it plays an integral role in maintaining healthy bones and muscles.* Vitamin D is also important in promoting healthy immune function.* Vitamin D receptors are found on immune cells, facilitating vitamin D’s immunomodulatory actions, helping to strengthen our natural defense mechanisms.* Although sunlight provides natural vitamin D, many individuals of all ages, especially the elderly, do not get enough vitamin D from sunlight and their diet.
 Vitamin D is one of the most common nutrient gaps, and supplementation can therefore be of great benefit in these situations.
 Vitamin D insufficiency is a widespread problem, and vitamin D3 is the most bioavailable form to consume.*

-Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that is naturally found in many fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries, peppers, and cruciferous vegetables (e.g., broccoli, Brussels sprouts, cauliflower).
-Unlike most animals, humans are unable to synthesize vitamin C. As such, vitamin C is an essential dietary component, meaning we must consume it daily.
-Vitamin C is a well-known antioxidant.* It is also required by the body to synthesize collagen.* Ascorbic acid is a highly-absorbed, water-soluble form of vitamin C. A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these systems from oxidative damage.* Vitamin C also supports normal development and function of immune cells, the inflammatory response, and healing.*
+Vitamin C, also known as ascorbic acid, is an essential water-soluble vitamin that is naturally found in many fruits and vegetables, such as citrus fruits (e.g., oranges, lemons, grapefruit), but also berries, peppers, and cruciferous vegetables (e.g., broccoli, Brussels sprouts, cauliflower).
+Unlike most animals, humans are unable to synthesize vitamin C, so we must consume it daily.
+Vitamin C is a well-known antioxidant and is required by the body to synthesize collagen.* Ascorbic acid is a highly-absorbed, water-soluble form of vitamin C. A potent antioxidant vital for immune defense actions via innate and adaptive immunity, vitamin C helps buffer these systems from oxidative damage.* Vitamin C also supports normal development and function of immune cells, the inflammatory response, and healing.*